ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 2. Give it a name such as **cloudant-db**.

-3. Launch the Cloudand Dashboard.
+3. Launch the Cloudant Dashboard.
 A new tab should open automatically with the list of databases.

 4. Create a new database with the button on top right corner.
 Call this database : **test**.
 Make sure to use this name as this is expected by the persistence layer of API Connect.